-The associate degree program is designed to be completed in either one of two tracks: Nursing 2 or Nursing 3.
-The plan of study is determined by admission criteria that may be full or part-time study.
-See admission criteria.
+The Associate Degree program is designed to be completed in one of two tracks: Nursing 2 or Nursing 3.
+The Nursing 2 track allows the student to complete the ASN degree in two years.
+The Nursing 3 track allows the student to complete the ASN degree in three years.
+The plan of study is determined by admission criteria.